| That

 Endeavour commenced coasting up along the west coast.
 A bay which

 was passed as night fell was given the name Dusky Bay.
+The Endeavour left New Zealand on 31st March 1770,

 after having spent two days in Admiralty Bay refitting the ship.